 Casa Batlló Tickets

 • Hop-On Hop-Off Bus (Barcelona Bus Turistic): Closest Station is Casa Batlló – Fundacio Antoni Tapies and both Red and Blue Lines stop at the property

-Casa Batlló is one of Barcelona's most popular tourist attractions so we always suggest booking your tickets in advance to try and avoid disappointment.
-During peak summer month's its an incredibly popular ticket.
-Our Premium Entrance Ticket (CLICK HERE) also included Skip-The-Line Entry, so if you are visiting during the peak summer months, this can come in handy!
+• Book Tickets Online: Casa Batlló is one of Barcelona's most popular attractions so we always suggest booking your tickets online to try and avoid disappointment as during peak season its an incredibly popular attraction.
+Our Premium Entrance Ticket (CLICK HERE) also includes access to the private residence and the conceirge room, which the standard ticket doesn't!

-If you would prefer to try and miss the crowds on your visit, we suggest either an earlier morning time slot or later in the afternoon.
-There will always be other people there, but the crowds may be smaller at those times.
+• Choose The Right Time to Visit: If you would prefer to try and miss the crowds, we suggest either an earlier morning time slot or later in the afternoon.
+There will always be other people there, but the crowds can be smaller at those times.
 Or off-season (October - March).

-Don't forget to download the audio guide that comes with our tickets.
-It does provide interesting information about various aspects of the property and is designed to help enhance your visit.
+• Audio Guide: Don't forget to download the audio guide that comes with the ticket.
+It offers interesting information about various aspects of the property and is designed to help enhance your visit.

-Don't forget to visit the Roof Terrace on your visit.
+• Roof Terrace: Don't forget to visit the Roof Terrace on your visit if your ticket includes access (Silver and Gold tickets).
 Its an amazing space and offers incredible views of the city.
-Enjoy the features up there that Gaudi designed as even the roof has his stamp on it!
+Enjoy the features up there that Gaudi designed as even the roof has his design stamp on it!

+Casa Batlló Tickets